zhimingkuang/Harvard-AM-115/02_numerics/README.md

 `balancing_stick.ipynb`, `balancing_stick.m`

-This example calculates the numerical solution to the simple pendulum (rod+bob) equation.
+This example calculates the numerical solution to the balancing stick problem (modelled as a single pendulum).

 `euler_method.ipynb`, `euler_method.m`